souravrai98/CRAFT-/README.md

 Link for the DTAAT paper github : https://github.com/Yu-Lingrui/DTAAD

-Link for the CALF paper on which our idea is based on : https://github.com/Hank0626/CALF
+Link for the CALF paper on which our idea is based upon : https://github.com/Hank0626/CALF